 As a new school, UTS Pharmacy was in a unique position to employ best practice at each stage of its course development.
 Our curricula are not just cutting-edge and industry relevant in terms of content, but also student focused in their approach.
-To ensure this was achieved, UTS employed a specialist Educational Designer to analyze the learning outcomes for UTS Pharmacy courses and design best practice delivery methods.
+To ensure this was achieved, UTS employed a specialist Educational Designer to analyse the learning outcomes for UTS Pharmacy courses and design best practice delivery methods.

 The UTS Master of Pharmacy employs practice-based teaching and learning approaches in the following ways: